TheAlgorithms/Algorithms-Explanation/en/Dynamic Programming/Longest Increasing Subsequence.md

 A = {2,8,7,11}
 Monotonically increasing subsequences are {2,8,11} and {2,7,11}
 ```
-What if new element 9 is added to array?
+What if a new element 9 is added to the array?
 What happens now?
-If we add it t0 subsequences, the length of the longest subsequence remains 3.
+If we add t0 subsequences, the length of the longest subsequence remains 3.

 ```
 A = {2,8,7,11,9}